lucques/conjin/README.md

 See [./doc/main.md](./doc/main.md).

+## TODO
+- Repair HTTP caching for Conjin-served pages and resources. `session_start()` currently applies PHP's default `nocache` session cache limiter and emits `Cache-Control: no-store`, while `cache.php` sends `Last-Modified` only after receiving `If-Modified-Since`; browsers therefore receive no validator with the initial `200` response and cannot naturally make a conditional request.
+Disable or replace the automatic session cache limiter, define deliberate policies for public, private, and redirect responses, send a validator with cacheable `200` responses, return `304 Not Modified` when it matches, and calculate HTML validators from every rendering dependency—including the page, templates, modules, and nuggets—rather than only the page's `index.php` modification time.
+- Add unit test layer, e.g. for the localization negotiator

 ## Version + Changelog
 - **Versioning**: The current version is found in [composer-projects/conjin/composer.json](./composer-projects/conjin/composer.json).
 See more here: [doc/versioning.md](./doc/versioning.md).
 - **Changelog**: The changelog is found here: [./doc/changelog.md](./doc/changelog.md).